Year-Round Aid Distribution

 - Loans: As noted, Federal Direct Subsidized, Unsubsidized and PLUS Loans are processed over the terms of enrollment (including summer when a student is in class or on co-op).
 Subsidized and Unsubsidized Loan annual loan amounts are divided into equal thirds when a student is enrolled over summer as well as fall and spring.
 Some students, based on mid-year class progression to sophomore or junior status, could seek a loan increase at the time of the advanced grade level.
 Alternative educational loans are processed based on the request of the student and encouraged over all terms of enrollment for any given academic year.

-If you have questions about specific aid due to year-round attendance, please seek out staff at One Stop on the Clifton campus or on your branch campus.
+If you have questions about specific aid due to year-round attendance, please seek out staff at Enrollment Services on the Clifton campus or on your branch campus.